CARTAvis/manual_source/source/analysis_tools.rst

 The configuration of how spectral profiles are extracted from image cubes and displayed is determined by the four dropdown menus and their selection states.
 When there is no checkbox selected, the spectral profiler widget displays one spectrum only depending on the selection of each dropdown menu (Image, Region, Statistic, and Stokes).
 When regions are created, the spectral profiler widget can be configured to display a profile from a specific region with the "*Region*" dropdown menu.
 The default of the "*Region*" dropdown is "Active" which points to the current active (selected) region.
 If no region is active, it defaults to cursor region.
 Additional statistic types to compute the region spectral profile are available with the "*Statistic*" dropdown menu (default to mean).
 If the image cube has multiple Stokes, the "*Stokes*" dropdown menu will be activated and defaulted to "Current" which is synchronized with the selection in the animator.
 To view a specific Stokes, select with the "*Stokes*" dropdown menu.

-Multiple spectral profile widgets can be configured to display different region ("*Region*" dropdown menu) spectral profiles from different image cubes ("*Image*" dropdown menu) and Stokes ("*Stokes*" dropdown menu, if applicable) with different statistics ("*Statistic*" dropdown menu), allowing a side-by-side comparsion of spectra.
+Multiple spectral profile widgets can be configured to display different region ("*Region*" dropdown menu) spectral profiles from different image cubes ("*Image*" dropdown menu) and Stokes ("*Stokes*" dropdown menu, if applicable) with different statistics ("*Statistic*" dropdown menu), allowing a side-by-side comparison of spectra.

 .. raw:: html